Magical, Memorable Names from Ursula Le Guin

 An attractive an tragic character, but that doesn’t put parents off using Ophelia.
 Estrel makes a streamlined twist on starry Spanish Estrella.

 The wizarding hero of the series (everyday name: Sparrowhawk), Ged’s is short and sweet, but a pronunciation hazard.
 Le Guin favored a hard G because (she said) “‘Jed’ sounds like a Mountain Man from Kaintucky more than a wizard”.

 Genly (The Left Hand of Darkness)

-A diplomat who grows to accept the cultural differences of the planet he’s sent to, Genly fits right in with surnames and place names like Gentry and Henley.
-Le Guin pronounces it with a hard G, but she thinks “the reader has the right to pronounce a made-up name or word just the way she or he wants to.”
+This interplanetary diplomat’s name hasn’t been recorded on a real-life baby yet, but with the popularity of names like Gentry and Henley, it’s easy to see it working.
+Le Guin pronounced it with a hard G, but she thought “the reader has the right to pronounce a made-up name or word just the way she or he wants to.”

 In a novel that’s uncannily similar to the film Avatar, Raj Lyubov is one of the good guys on the side of the forest people.
-Raj means “king” in Sanskrit and modern Indian languages, so it’s related to royal names like Reign, Rex and, well, Royal.
-There are already a few Indian names that have come to be used in other cultures, like Taj and Bodhi.
-Could Raj join them?
+Meaning “king” in Sanskrit, Raj is an Indian equivalent of fast-rising royal names like Reign, Rex and, well, Royal.
+Where Bodhi has led, could Raj follow and go mainstream?